BrendaCosta/cursoemvideo-JS/README.md

 num. indexOf(8) // para achar a posição de um elemento | se por acaso o numero não existir dentro do vetor, ele vai retornar -1
 ~~~

-### Para otimizar o uso do for dentro de vetor, criaram o for in
+### Para otimizar o uso do for dentro de vetor usamos o for in
 ~~~
 for (indice in nome do array){ //
     para cada indice dentro do array...